 European company (Societas Europaea or SE)

-A European company is regulated in a single Act of law with the EEIG, with reference to Regulation (EC) No. 2157/2001 of 8 October 2001.
+A European Company is a form of company regulated by Regulation 2157/2001/EC and Directive 2001/86/EC.
 This is a public limited-liability company, which should exist within the frameworks of companies’ laws of the particular Member States also with national joint-stock companies.
 An SE has a legal identity and is required to have a relatively high share capital – EUR 120,000.
-As compared to the Polish joint-stock company, the following issues are regulated differently for an SE: formation of an SE, registered office and change (movement) of registered office, free choice of the scheme of corporate bodies in an SE (single or dual), and employee participation in management of an SE.
+As compared to the Polish joint-stock company, there are several important differences in the SE case: formation of an SE, registered office and change (movement) of registered office, free choice of the scheme of corporate bodies in an SE (single or dual), and employee participation in management of an SE.
 A European company can only be created through: a cross-border merger of public limited companies domiciled within the EU if at least two of them are governed by the laws of different Member States, the creation of a European company as a parent company in a holding structure consisting of national public limited companies and limited liability companies, the creation of a subsidiary by at least two companies within the meaning of Article 48 (2) EC, the conversion of a public limited company governed only by national law, the creation by a European company of another single-member company in this form.
 The registered office and the head office of the European company must be located in the same country of the European Union.